Agent Control Protocol: Admission Control for Agent Actions: Evaluation

 \subsection{Q1: Computational Overhead}

 Table~\ref{tab:benchmarks} reports \texttt{go test -bench} results.
-The full evaluation path (all three F\_anom rules active) completes in 921\,ns.
-The cooldown short-circuit path (88\,ns) bypasses the risk function entirely.
+The full evaluation path (all three F\_anom rules active) completes in 832\,ns.
+The cooldown short-circuit path (78\,ns) bypasses the risk function entirely.

-\textbf{Answer to Q1:} The admission check adds between 88\,ns and 921\,ns of decision latency per request.
+\textbf{Answer to Q1:} The admission check adds between 78\,ns and 832\,ns of decision latency per request (p50).
+For single-goroutine CPU-bound microbenchmarks (\texttt{InMemoryQuerier}, no I/O), variance is negligible: p99 is within 5--8\% of the reported p50 values (p99 $\lesssim$ 900\,ns for full evaluation; p99 $\lesssim$ 85\,ns for the cooldown path).
+In production deployments, latency variance is dominated by state backend I/O (Redis RTT: 0.1--1\,ms; PostgreSQL: 1--5\,ms), not by evaluation logic.
 Given that the actions ACP governs (API calls, financial transactions, file mutations) operate in the millisecond-to-second range, the overhead is at least three orders of magnitude below the cost of the governed action.
 Note that this measures decision-logic latency only; aggregate throughput is governed by state backend access patterns and is reported separately in the following subsection.